 When Complaining About Your Spouse Crosses the Line

-Griping about some marital issues is completely natural.
+Griping about some marital issues with friends is completely natural.
 Until it isn't.

 But despite what you might’ve read in internet listicles enumerating the relationship complaints you should “never” share with your friends (such as about money or your sex life), there isn’t really a broad, easy benchmark to determine whether a complaint is appropriate or “healthy.”
 For one thing, some cultures and religions frown upon sharing details of a marriage, so what might be a record-scratch, TMI-wife complaint to one guy might not raise an eyebrow in another.
 It might also depend on what you and your partner consider unsharable marital information.

-There are some parameters, however, to help you figure out if your bitching is providing you with a healthy emotional release or could be revealing cracks in your relationship foundation.
+There are some parameters, however, to help you figure out if your griping is providing you with a healthy emotional release or could be revealing cracks in your relationship foundation.

 “It’s not easy to be in a couple, and bitching about little things to other partnered people is probably a good way to let off steam,” says Aline Zoldbrod, Ph.D., a psychologist and couples therapist in Boston.
 “No one is perfect, and getting social support and validation for the stresses of staying in a relationship past the lust stage is going to make life feel better.”